Missouri Permit Test Practice to Help You Pass

 Driving theory as described in the Missouri Driver’s Guide should help to prepare new drivers for real life on the road.
 Good driving skills often come with experience, but all drivers must have good knowledge of traffic rules, signs, and signals, as well as safe driving theory.

 Unfortunately, many states don’t change their driver license tests very often.
 Test format and test questions remain the same.
 In these states, real questions and answers are often spread on social media.
 It is tempting to just memorize these questions and answers.
-Young people who do, are also the ones that are most likely to fail their first real exam.
+Young people who do are also most likely to fail their exam.

 Better Preparations and Knowing the Pitfalls